Blockade of Wonsan: Operation Kickoff

 Between late June through August 1951, North Korean attacks on American ships seemed to increase so the United States began concentrating on destroying enemy batteries.
 On June 28, the destroyer USS Henry W. Tucker received counter-battery fire while conducting a bombardment of Wonsan Harbor.
 She was struck by one round, causing light superficial damage and one man was injured.

 A few days later on July 3, the frigate USS Everett was attacked by the batteries and took hits, killing one man and wounding seven others.
 The Americans responded with an attack by the Fast Carrier Task Force.
 In one day 247 bombing sorties were carried out against Wonsan and 600 South Korean marines raided the mainland from the island of Cho-do.

 On July 6, the destroyer USS Frank E. Evans landed men on the island of Hwangto-do and then with two other destroyers, bombarded buildings and a torpedo station.
 USS Blue captured Kukto Island the following day and established an observation point to keep watch on North Korean positions.
 On July 11, in the vicinity of Yo-do island, USS Blue and Frank E. Evans were attacked, approximately fifty splashes were counted near the ships but none of them were hit.
 Due to the attacks, particularly the Battle of the Buzz Saw, American naval commanders decided on launching Operation Kickoff which referred to maneuvers within Wonsan Harbor, aimed at reducing the batteries.

 Every day from July 17, 1951, elements of the allied fleet, assigned to bombardment groups, would sail at 5 kn to bombard known enemy positions and continue doing so from 3:00 pm until dark.
 On the first day of the maneuvers, the LSMRs USS Clarion River and USS LSMR-525 received heavy, accurate fire from enemy batteries on the islands of Kalmagak, Umi-do and Ho-do Pan-do.
 Both of the vessels were struck by shells and damaged, but not seriously.
 Over 500 shells splashed in the water around USS O'Brien and she sustained at least a couple of hits.
 One man was injured although the damage was light.
 USS New Jersey and heavy cruiser USS Helena also participated in the bombardment.

-On July 31, Helena engaged in a gunnery duel, she was hit one time before delivering counter battery fire which destroyed seven gun emplacements and an ammunition dump.
-There were no casualties caused by the shell striking the ship but near misses wounded two men.